basitbashir1326/Carbon-Footprint-Estimator/README.md

-# 🌱 Carbon Footprint Predictor
+# 🌱 Carbon Footprint Estimator

 A machine learning model to predict individual weekly carbon footprint based on behavioral and lifestyle features such as Diet, Transport, Electricity Usage, Vehicle Type, etc.